chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 Bridges, however, remain a primary target for exploits, highlighting the immense challenges in cross-chain security. *For detailed bridge mechanisms and security analysis, see the comprehensive coverage in Chapter 19 below.*

 #### Data Availability Layers:
-Specialized DA chains (e.g., Celestia) decouple data from execution; *see Part V for details*.
+Specialized DA chains (e.g., Celestia) decouple data from execution; *see Chapter V for details*.

 #### Performance and Scalability:
 Evaluating performance requires looking beyond raw **Transactions Per Second (TPS)** numbers to understand the **scalability trilemma** (decentralization, security, scalability).
 Key trade-offs include:
 - Hardware requirements versus node accessibility
 - Optimizing for low latency versus high throughput

-For Solana’s **Sealevel** parallel execution model and **PoH/Tower** scheduling that enable low-latency throughput on a monolithic L1, see Part III.
+For Solana’s **Sealevel** parallel execution model and **PoH/Tower** scheduling that enable low-latency throughput on a monolithic L1, see Chapter III.

 #### Security and Governance:
 Security models differ based on consensus: